Phoreverr/Phoreverr/README.md

 ### 👋 About Me

 Hi!
-I'm Forever Oluwayomi — a frontend developer who brings interfaces to life with clean code, modern tools, and a strong sense of user experience.
+I bring user interface designs to life with clean code, modern tools, and a strong sense of user experience.
 I focus on performance, accessibility, and maintainable design systems.

 ---